-- Information Required.
+Information Required.
 An entity is required to identify individuals by full legal name, street address, date of birth and the number on an individual’s passport, driver’s license or other government issued ID.

 - Entities do the Reporting.
 The business entity, and not an individual who is required to be identified as a “beneficial owner,” must file the reports with Treasury.
-Subject to the exemptions noted below, corporations, limited liability companies, and other types of entities that are created by a filing with a state or that is created under foreign law and doing business in the United States is a “reporting company.”
+Subject to the exemptions noted below, corporations, limited liability companies, and other types of entities that are created by a filing with a state or that are created under foreign law and doing business in the United States are “reporting companies.”

 - Identifying Number Alternative.
 An individual may obtain from Treasury an identifying number for use in lieu of the personal information outlined above.
 Similarly, a business entity that has provided Treasury with the required information regarding its ownership may also obtain an identifying number.
 An entity may provide its identifying number to a reporting company in which the entity owns an interest in lieu of providing information about its ownership to the reporting company.
 The reporting company then provides Treasury the number of the entity instead of identifying the individuals who own interest in it.
 This will allow an entity to avoid disclosing information about its ownership to another reporting company.

 - Reporting Updates.
 A reporting company is required to report any change in the information earlier reported.
 While the implementing regulations may require earlier reporting, the CTA requires the updating to occur no later than one year after the change occurs.
 This will require an entity to update its owner information at least annually.

 - Obtaining the Information to be Reported.
 The CTA itself does not impose on a reporting company’s owners an obligation to provide the reporting company the information required for the reporting company’s compliance with the CTA.
 Unless this obligation is addressed in the regulations, a reporting company should consider imposing this obligation in its organizational agreements.